Guneetkaur001/Inventory-Management/README.md

 # Inventory-Management
-Python- uses the Flask web framework, Jinja2 Templating: Embedded within HTML to dynamically render data on client side.
+Python: used the Flask web framework, Jinja2 Templating: Embedded within HTML to dynamically render data on client side.